AlbertLnz/Portfolio-AlbertLnz/src/content/projects/my_tracking_routes_en.md

 img: /imgs/projects/my_tracking_routes.webp
 svg: /imgs/projects/favicon/my_tracking_routes.svg
 shortDescription: My mountain tracking routes in 3D
-longDescription: 3D map created with React and Mapbox of the mountain peaks I have visited.
+longDescription: An interactive 3D map developed using React and Mapbox, designed to showcase my mountain adventures in detail.
+This project highlights the peaks I've reached and includes precise tracking of the routes I've taken, offering an accurate and engaging visual representation of my hiking experiences.
+The map captures the elevation, path, and overall journey, providing a unique way to explore and relive each adventure in stunning 3D.
-techs: [React]
+techs: [React, Mapbox, Netlify]
 links:
   github: https://github.com/AlbertLnz/my-routes-mapbox
   deploy: https://albertlnz-routes.netlify.app/